 If you are injured in an accident, you should consult with an attorney as soon as possible.
-The deadline for filing a lawsuit is very case specific.
+The deadline to bring a claim, or for filing a lawsuit, is very case-specific.
 A statute of limitations is a law, which establishes the amount of time you have to file a lawsuit.

 Different types of cases have different time limits.
 Knowing which statute of limitation applies is imperative, since if you do not file within the time limit, the right to sue and recover damages is lost.
 The Arizona statute of limitation for a personal injury lawsuit is usually relatively short and subject to a number of factors.